thedavidmeister/xoroshiro128/README.md

 I recommend `xoroshiro128.long-int/native-rand` when generating new seeds for xoroshiro128+ if UUID seeds are not suitable.

-### Assertions & optimizations
+### CLJS optimizations & environment

-Newer versions of this library have added some assertions to help make seeding the PRNG correctly easier.
-The assertions add ~10-15% overhead so disable them if this matters.

-The benchmarking above was conducted with assertions disabled.

-To disable assertions:

-- in clojure simply run `(set! *assert* false)` at any point
-- in clojurescript set the relevant compiler option `{:elide-asserts true}`

-CLJS benchmarks were conducted on chrome with advanced compiler optimizations enabled as this should best represent usage in production deployments.
+CLJS benchmarks were conducted on Chrome with the `:advanced` compiler optimization flag as this should best represent usage in production deployments.
 Interestingly, advanced compilation made `Math.random` calls about 6x _slower_, and `goog.math.Long` based logic ~30-60% faster.

 Fair warning that changing CLJS environment parameters such as the browser, assertion eliding, and compilation optimisations _drastically_ changes the absolute and relative benchmark timings - in some cases by 100% or more.